vic-ma/gsoc-2025/README.md

 ### Consequences

-All this means that our word suggestion algorithm was prone to generating *dead-end words*---words that seem to fit a slot, but that actually lead to an unfillable grid.
+All this means that our word suggestion algorithm was prone to generating *dead-end words*—words that seem to fit a slot, but that actually lead to an unfillable grid.

 In the problematic grid example I gave, this unfillability is immediately obvious.
 The user fills 4-Across with a word like *WORM*, and they instantly see that this turns 4-Down into *ZERM*, a nonsense word.
 That makes this grid not so bad.